Cadasta/cadasta-arcgis-admin/frontend/README.md

 #### Redux

-- Files container a Reducer should export the reducer as `default`.
+- Files containing a Reducer should export the reducer as `default`.
 If the reducer's data is to be persisted between sessions, that persisted reducer should be exported as `default` (rather than the functional reducer itself.)
 This allows the application to manage how its data is persisted at a per-reducer level.

 ### Recommended Supported Developer Tools